ho94949/teamnote.sty/README.md

 `teamnote.sty` have following commands:

 - `\teamnote{University Name}{School Name}{Author Name}`
-    It automatically configures document.
+    - It automatically configures document.
 - `\maketitlepage`
-    It makes title page with School Name, Author, Compiled Date, and Table of Contents
+    - It makes title page with School Name, Author, Compiled Date, and Table of Contents
 - `\Algorithm{Name}{Usage}{Complexity}{language}{source code file}{author}`
-    You can give an algorithm that will written in document.
+    - You can give an algorithm that will written in document.
 If you do not specify name, usage, (time) complexity, source code file or author, it will not be displayed.
-If you do not specify source code file, it
+If you do not specify language, it will be cpp in default.
-- `\HideUsage`, `\ShowUsage`, `\HideComplexity`, `\ShowComplexity`, `\HideAuthor`, `\ShowAuthor` Usage, time complexity, and author is showed or hidden after the command.
+- `\HideUsage`, `\ShowUsage`, `\HideComplexity`, `\ShowComplexity`, `\HideAuthor`, `\ShowAuthor`
+  - Usage, time complexity, and author is showed or hidden after the command.

 ## Dependency

-`teamnote.sty` is $\LaTeX$ style file and depends on following packages:
+`teamnote.sty` is LaTeX style file and depends on following packages:

 - `geometry`